 Annually, the EMS Team will review the MCAS Miramar Environmental Policy Statement.
 If the policy statement is not appropriate to the installation’s activities and mission, or needs to be updated for some other reason, the EMS Team will prepare a proposed draft amendment and staff the document for the MCAS CO’s review and approval.
 (This should be done at the time of the annual EMS management review, but could occur, as necessary).
 The EMS Team will also consider any recent CMC White Letters relevant to environmental compliance matters.
 If applicable and appropriate, the EMS Team will propose to the installation commander a policy for implementing White Letters.

-The MCAS Miramar Environmental Policy Statement will also be posted at EM Portal.
+The MCAS Miramar Environmental Policy Statement will also be posted at Environmental Portal.

 Next Page: Planning - EMS Elements 2-4